-6.21.7.3.
+6.21.9.3.
 The distance between the conspicuity marking fitted to the rear of a vehicle and each mandatory stop lamp should be greater than 200 mm.

-6.21.7.4.
-Where rear marking plates type-approved according to the 01 or subsequent series of amendments to UN Regulation No. 70 or to the 00 or subsequent series of amendments to UN Regulation No. 150 are installed, these may be considered, at the discretion of the manufacturer, as part of the conspicuity marking to the rear, for the purposes of calculating the length of the conspicuity marking and its proximity to the side of the vehicle.
+6.21.9.4.
+Where rear marking plates type-approved according to the 01 or [any] subsequent series of amendments to UN Regulation No. 70 or to the 00 or any subsequent series of amendments to UN Regulation No. 150 are installed, these may be considered, at the discretion of the manufacturer, as part of the conspicuity marking to the rear, for the purposes of calculating the length of the conspicuity marking and its proximity to the side of the vehicle.

-6.21.7.5.
+6.21.9.5.
 The locations on the vehicle designated for conspicuity markings shall allow for the installation of markings of at least 60 mm in width.